-(1) The law enforcement agency shall request approval of the proposed examination on a form provided by the executive director.
+(1) The law enforcement agency shall request approval of the proposed examination on a form provided by the executive director twenty-one days prior to the examination.
 Provided the proposed examination meets the minimum standards as established by the commission, the executive director shall approve the scheduled examination.

 (2) The evaluator will be responsible for verifying the eligibility of each canine unit to be tested, and for surveying the proposed testing sites.
 The agency or agencies sponsoring the examination will also be responsible for providing all assisting personnel, materials, equipment and facilities necessary for conducting the examination.